github-aws-runners/terraform-aws-github-runner/tests/ministack/README.md

 host address reachable from its container for `AWS_ENDPOINT_URL`, for example `AWS_ENDPOINT_URL=http://<host-ip>:14568`, instead of `localhost`.

-The workflow also runs `run-scale-set-integration.sh`.
-It applies the `multi-runner-scale-set` example and verifies the managed ECS controller, Fargate task hardening, scale-set environment contract, and reconciler SSM parameter through MiniStack's AWS-compatible APIs.
-It does not send webhook events or exercise webhook scale-up, scale-down, or pool handlers.
+The separate scale-set smoke runs with
+`python3 tests/ministack/run-scale-set-smoke.py`.
+It builds and publishes the controller image, applies the `multi-runner-scale-set` example, then checks the ECS controller protocol and EC2 runner scale-up and scale-down.
+MiniStack must have its Docker engine socket mounted at `/var/run/docker.sock` so ECS can start the controller container; without it the ECS API may report tasks without creating Docker containers.